Kshama33/website/README.md

 First i made the front end of the website where i have created different pages for the website like footer,header, sliding page, product page, cart page, payment page, admin dashboard and delivery page.
-After that i had to add the support for MongoDB server where the product and order details will be stored.
+After that i had to add the support for MongoDB server where the product and order details are stored.

-The next task was to integrate the payment system required to do the transaction, So paypal api were used which were integrated into the payment page.
+Payment system required to do the transaction is done using paypal api were are used in payment page.

-Next.js was used for making admin dashboard which can trak the order details and update the status which will be shown in delivery page.
+Next.js is used for making admin dashboard which can trak the order details and update the status which will be shown in delivery page.

 Finally a buttton was added where you can add new products by just upload